The TRISO Fuel Revolution

 High temperature capability

 β SiC is the allotrope with a cubic crystal and sp3 hybridization.
-Strong covalent and somewhat ionic bonding give β SiC nearly best in class thermal, structural, and chemical properties in the context of Figure 1.
-It has a melting temperature on order of 2800°C, low thermal expansion, high thermal conductivity, high strength, and is largely chemical inert.
+Strong covalent and somewhat ionic bonding give β SiC nearly best-in-class thermal, structural, and chemical properties in the context of Figure 1.
+It has a melting temperature on order of 2800°C, low thermal expansion, high thermal conductivity, high strength, and is largely chemically inert.

 Fission product barrier